Pierce/Visual-Security-Plan/README.md

 On each overview tab the circles are linked to other pages.
 The intent is that someone could drill down to the details until they get so a specific type of control for a specific type of device.
 For example, clicking on Managed Devices will bring up a tab that shows some types of managed devices.
 Clicking on Workstations will bring up a tab with different types of controls and clicking on those would bring up a page with a summary about that control with a link to more information.

-If you want to test this the following clickable path has demo data:
+If you want to test this the following clickable path has demo data:<BR/>
   Managed Devices > Workstations > Patching